RetoSchmucki/climateExtract/README.md

 #### News

+07/05/2025 ("Pacific-Rose")

+* Updated to E-OBS v31.0 (March 2025)
+  1. extending data from January 1950 to December 2024

-* 14/04/2024 ("Coastal-Rose")
+14/04/2024 ("Coastal-Rose")

 - Updated to E-OBS v30.0 (September 2024)
   1. extending data from January 1950 to June 2024
   2. fixed spatial misalignment in output raster

-* 24/04/2024 ("Roman-Rose")
+24/04/2024 ("Roman-Rose")

 - Updated to E-OBS v29.0 (March 2024)
   1. extending data from January 1950 to December 2023
   2. fixed bug small negative values in ggd "be" method

-* 07/11/2023 ("Mountain-Rose")
+07/11/2023 ("Mountain-Rose")

 - Updated to E-OBS v28.0 (Oct 2023)
   1. extending data from January 1950 to June 2023
   2. fully update to the `terra` package
   3. included the `geodata` package
   4. removed former dependency on the `zoo` package

 #### Installation